Personal ID numbers and residence permits

 Swedish permanent residency or temporary residency not for studies

 Confirmation of your residency status will occur automatically through an electronic process.
 You don't need to send in any documentation.

 Please note: It's possible that our electronic check will indicate that you must document your residency status.
 If this is the case, you'll receive an email with further instructions.

 Swedish ID number but not citizen or resident

-In order for you to be exempt from paying an application fee (if required), you'll need to fulfill one of the other criteria.
-If you don't fulfill any of the general criteria, you must pay the application fee.
+For you to be exempt from paying an application fee (if required), you'll need to fulfil one of the other criteria.
+If you don't fulfil any of the general criteria, you must pay the application fee.

 Do you have a residence permit but no Swedish ID number?

 If you have a residence permit or right of residence but don't have a Swedish personal identity number (personnummer), you must document your status.

 - To prove that your residence permit is for reasons other than studies, submit a copy (include all pages) of the decision you received from the Swedish Migration Agency (Migrationsverket).
-It's important that this document contain information regarding the grounds on which your residency was granted.
+It's important that this document contains information regarding the grounds on which your residency was granted.

 - To prove that you have right of residence, submit a copy of your right of residency card, or the decision (include all pages) you received from the Swedish Migration Agency (Migrationsverket).

-You can either upload a scanned copy of your original document to University Admissions in the 'Documents' tab in your account here, or submit a copy of the original document by regular mail.
+You can either upload a scanned copy of your original documents to University Admissions in the 'Documents' tab in your account here, or submit a copy of the original document by regular mail.

 If you submit your supporting documentation to us via the regular postal service, use the address below.